Mohit25f101/esoc-2026-sktime-mcp-proposal/README.md

 The tag-driven auto-scaling, caller-agnostic correction strings, opt-out escape hatches, and protocol-agnostic core were all designed to give the maintainers confidence that this module will not become a burden.
 It is intended to be community-maintained via sktime’s existing infrastructure, rather than by a single contributor.

 I have the statistical background to implement the mathematical constraints correctly, the codebase familiarity to integrate without breaking existing behavior, and the track record of merged PRs to show I can navigate the full review cycle.
-I’m ready to start right away.
+I am ready to begin immediately — the prototype is already in review.

 Mohit Kumar  |  IIT Madras  |  github.com/Mohit25f101  |  25f1001180@ds.study.iitm.ac.in